openxla/xla/docs/command_buffer_va_remapping_tutorial.md

 ## Allocator selection and fallback

 Using this mode requires a `DeviceAddressVmmAllocator`.
-Selecting `VMM_PERSISTENT_TEMP` globally causes the GPU client to select the VMM allocator.
+Selecting `SKIP_TEMP` globally causes the GPU client to select the VMM allocator.
 A per-executable compile option can also request the mode.

-If an executable requests `VMM_PERSISTENT_TEMP` while its client uses a non-VMM allocator, XLA safely falls back to dynamic allocation and ordinary command-buffer updates.
-This keeps the executable functional, but it does not provide stable temporary addresses.
+If an executable requests `SKIP_TEMP` while its client uses a non-VMM allocator, XLA safely falls back to dynamic allocation and ordinary command-buffer updates.
+This keeps the executable functional, but it does not treat any allocation as persistent or provide stable temporary addresses.

 ## Choosing a mode

-Use `DYNAMIC_ALLOCATE` unless command-buffer update cost is significant and the platform supports the VMM allocator.
-Use `VMM_PERSISTENT_TEMP` to stabilize internal temporary addresses while preserving normal parameter and result allocation semantics.
+Use `ALWAYS_UPDATE` unless command-buffer update cost is significant and the platform supports the VMM allocator.
+Use `SKIP_TEMP` to stabilize internal temporary addresses while preserving normal parameter and result allocation semantics.